 - Anxiety and insomnia, even while taking tranquilizers

-Depending on the combination of drugs used, there are several treatment options for a multiple drug addiction.
+Depending on the combination of drugs used, there are several treatment options for multiple drug addictions.
 Addiction to a benzodiazepine requires a three- to five-day medical detoxification process.
-All addictions benefit from a residential or outpatient drug treatment program that manages physical symptoms in addition to psychological symptoms.2
+All addictions benefit from a residential or outpatient drug treatment program that manages physical symptoms in addition to psychological symptoms.

-If you or a loved one is struggling with addiction to LSD, tranquilizers or both, call our toll-free helpline now and get started on the road to recovery.
+If you or a loved one struggles with addiction to LSD, tranquilizers or both, call our toll-free helpline, 877-345-3299, now and get started on the road to recovery.
 Our admissions coordinators are ready to help 24 hours a day.
 They can answer questions, discuss treatment options and even check health insurance policies for addiction treatment coverage.

 1 “Drugs of Abuse.”
 DEA.
 Accessed Oct.
 2018.